khuedoan/homelab/.devcontainer/README.md

 - The container uses host networking, so services you run inside the container will be accessible at `localhost`
 - The container runs with elevated privileges (needed for Docker-in-Docker)
 - Your SSH keys will be available inside the container, allowing you to connect to your homelab servers
+- Your Terraform credentials will be available, enabling authentication with Terraform Cloud
 - KUBECONFIG is automatically set to point to `./metal/kubeconfig.yaml`

 ## VS Code Extensions